Contemporary Consumption, Consumers and Marketing Cases from Generations Y and Z

 Contemporary Consumption, Consumers and Marketing: Cases from Generations Y and Z explores current consumer, consumption and marketing cases and issues, posing questions that complement, extend and challenge established marketing theory while keeping in mind megatrends such as climate crisis, economic inequality and digital connectivity.
-It also considers how such major changes affect consumer societies, cultures, and individuals, especially those from gens Y and Z.
+It also considers how such major changes affect consumer societies, cultures and individuals, especially those from Generations Y and Z.

-This book is essential reading for undergraduate, post graduate and practitioners interested in marketing and consumer behavior.
+This book is essential reading for undergraduates, postgraduates and practitioners interested in marketing and consumer behaviour.

 1. Relevance: Connecting with Consumers: Generation Y and Z Inspired by K-Pop

 2. Reconstruction: Ideological Consumer Engagement: Vegan Extremism and BrewDog Revolution

 3. Reassurance: Consumer Nostalgia and Never Growing Up: Otaku, Pokémon, Lego and Hikikomori

 4. Reinvention: Evolving Consumer Identities: Observing RuPaul’s Drag Race Fans and Reading Taylor Swift’s Lyrics